cncf/wg-serverless/workflow/spec/examples.md

 }
 ```

-The states action data filter selects the greeting object from the function return to be placed into the state data.
+The tasks action data filter selects the greeting object from the function return to be placed into the task data.
-Then the states state data filter selects only the greeting object to be returned as its data output, which
+Then the tasks task data filter selects only the greeting object to be returned as its data output, which
-becomes the workflow data output (as it is an end state):
+becomes the workflow data output (as it is an end task):

 ```text
    "Welcome to Serverless Workflow, John!"